Dynamic Bayesian Predictive Stacking via Markovian Spatiotemporal Propagation: Dynamic Spatiotemporal Multivariate Modeling

 referring to them as ``global'' weights and indexed with the subscript $G$.
 Alternatively, we may consider the consensus across all locations.
 Let the number of observations for which model $j$ has the maximum weight be denoted by $c_{j}^{(\tau)} = \Bigl|\{ i : j_{i}^{(\tau)} = j \}\Bigr|$ with $j_{i}^{(\tau)} = \underset{1 \le j \le J}{\arg\max} \;\hat{w}_{i,j}^{(\tau)}$.
 We then define the consensus weight vector by normalizing these counts:

 We refer to these as ``consensus'' weights and index them with the subscript $C$.
-Both these solutions provide a set of weights that is still a regular vector of probabilities.
-In Section~\ref{sec:weightsproof}, guaranties that both strategies provide probability vectors are given.
-We further provide an empirical investigation of the impact of this choice in Section~\ref{sec:simulations}.
+Both these solutions provide a set of weights that sum to one and, hence, is a vector of probabilities (see Section~\ref{sec:weightsproof}) .
+We provide an empirical investigation into the impact of this choice in Section~\ref{sec:simulations}.